jovotech/jovo-framework/integrations/tts-polly/docs/README.md

 - `credentials`: Required.
 AWS credentials.
 See [credentials](#credentials) for more information.
 - `cache`: Optional.
 [TTS Cache](#tts-cache) implementation.
 - `fallbackLocale`: Required.
 Default: 'en-US'.
 Used as a fallback if the locale from Jovo is not found.
-- `fileExtension`: Required.
+- `outputFormat`: Required.
 Default: 'mp3'.
 The format in which the returned output will be encoded.
-See [outputFormat](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-polly/interfaces/synthesizespeechcommandinput.html#outputformat) for more information.
+See [`outputFormat` Polly docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-polly/interfaces/synthesizespeechcommandinput.html#outputformat) for more information.
 - `voiceId`: Required.
 Default: 'Matthew'.
 Voice ID to use for the synthesis.
-See [voiceId](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-polly/interfaces/synthesizespeechcommandinput.html#voiceid) for more information.
+See [`voiceId` Polly docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-polly/interfaces/synthesizespeechcommandinput.html#voiceid) for more information.
 - `sampleRate`: Required.
 Default: '16000'.
 The audio frequency specified in Hz.
-See [sampleRate](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-polly/interfaces/synthesizespeechcommandinput.html#samplerate) for more information.
+See [`sampleRate` Polly docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-polly/interfaces/synthesizespeechcommandinput.html#samplerate) for more information.
 - `engine`: Required.
 Default: 'standard'.
 Specifies the engine (standard or neural) for Amazon Polly to use when processing input text for speech synthesis.
-See [engine](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-polly/interfaces/synthesizespeechcommandinput.html#engine) for more information.
+See [`engine` Polly docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-polly/interfaces/synthesizespeechcommandinput.html#engine) for more information.
 - `lexiconNames`: Optional.
 List of one or more pronunciation lexicon names you want the service to apply during synthesis.
-See [lexiconNames](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-polly/interfaces/synthesizespeechcommandinput.html#lexiconnames) for more information.
+See [`lexiconNames` Polly docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-polly/interfaces/synthesizespeechcommandinput.html#lexiconnames) for more information.
 - `languageCode`: Optional.
 Optional language code for the Synthesize Speech request.
 This is only necessary if using a bilingual voice, such as Aditi, which can be used for either Indian English (en-IN) or Hindi (hi-IN).
-See [languageCode](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-polly/interfaces/synthesizespeechcommandinput.html#languagecode) for more information.
+See [`languageCode` Polly docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-polly/interfaces/synthesizespeechcommandinput.html#languagecode) for more information.
 - `speechMarkTypes`: Optional.
 The type of speech marks returned for the input text.
-See [speechMarkTypes](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-polly/interfaces/synthesizespeechcommandinput.html#speechmarktypes) for more information.
+See [`speechMarkTypes` Polly docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-polly/interfaces/synthesizespeechcommandinput.html#speechmarktypes) for more information.

 ### Credentials